yocontra/node-gdal-next/README.md

 * `LayerFeatures`

-`master` is usually unit-tested and has all the working features `universal-async` is cutting edge for the vector async support `vsimem` has support for in-memory files - `gdal.open` supports opening a `Buffer`
+`master` is usually unit-tested and has all the working features

+`universal-async` is cutting edge for the vector async support (currently entirely merged)

+`vsimem` has support for in-memory files - `gdal.open` supports opening a `Buffer` (currently entirely merged)

+`curve-geoms` is where I am currently working on curve geometries

 Support for `worker_threads` is planned but it is not a priority project